Nana Oforiatta Ayim

 Nana Oforiatta Ayim is a Ghanaian writer, art historian and filmmaker.

 Background

 Nana Ofosuaa Oforiatta Ayim was raised in Germany, England, and her ancestral homeland in Ghana.
-She studied Russian and Politics at the University of Bristol and went on to work in the Department of Political Affairs at United Nations in New York.
+She studied Russian and Politics at the University of Bristol and went on to work in the Department of Political Affairs at the United Nations in New York.
 She completed her master's degree in African Art History at SOAS University of London.

 Oforiatta Ayim comes from a political family in Ghana, the Ofori-Attas, whose power spans both the traditional and the modern.
 Her maternal grandfather was Nana Sir Ofori Atta I, the renowned king of Akyem Abuakwa who was hailed as the Louis XIV of Africa, and her great-uncle was J. B. Danquah, the scholar and politician who gave Ghana its name and started the political party that brought about Independence.

 Writing

 Her first novel The God Child was published by Bloomsbury Publishing in the UK in 2019, the US in 2020 and by Penguin Random House in Germany in 2021.
 Writer Ayesha Harruna Attah describes the book as an "expansive and contemplative debut, themes of art, history, literature, film, and legacy intermingle with Maya's coming-of-age.
 In the New York Times, Tope Folarin writes: "This is a story that is obsessed with stories; indeed, 'The God Child' could be described as a series of sharply drawn short fictions, each consequential on its own, each only glancingly connected to the others… As I read this book, with all its leaps in time and space, I sometimes had the sense that there was another narrative running just beneath the surface of the text, some alternate story that the characters I was reading about simultaneously inhabited… Kojo and Maya's migrations eventually lead them back to Ghana, where they hope to find material they need to complete their story, years in the making.
 A story that, like this one, will illuminate Ghana's history; a story that will coax something whole from the broken parts of their lives."
 In The Guardian, Sarah Ladipo Manyika writes: "To date, there are only a few works of fiction that explore the African experience within continental Europe and just a handful address the Afro-German experience, so Ayim's book is important in helping to fill this gap.
 As we hear Maya pondering Goethe's idea of Weltliteratur and reflecting on just how lacking world literature actually is, books such as The God Child have the potential to enrich it and, in Berger's words, bring new ways of seeing."